rachel-king4/pands-project/README.md

 #### **Scatter Plots** ####

 Scatter plots were created for each pair of variables (Sepal Length vs Sepal Width and Petal Length vs Petal Width).
-Scatter plots show the relationship between two variables, which allow viewers to easily identify any trends. [u]
+Scatter plots show the relationship between two variables, which allow viewers to easily identify any trends. [[22]](#22)

-Two scatter plots were created for each of the pairs of variables [v]
+Two scatter plots were created for each of the pairs of variables [[23]](#23)

 ```
 fig, ax = plt.subplots()